 I'm always looking for some sort of connection in sibling poses.

 Have them hold hands, link arms, or put an arm around each other; people that touch look like they love each other.
 (This is especially true if there is sibling rivalry or all-out fighting going on... you can manufacture a sense of connection if you have to by getting them very close!)

 The kiss on the cheek is always cute, but it's helped by the fact that these kids are arranged so close together in the first place.

 Kids don't always have to face the camera either.
-I often as them to walk slowly way from me, or sit together.
-They are usually wiling to cooperate if they don't have to look somewhere specific.
+I often ask them to walk slowly away from me or sit together.
+They are usually willing to cooperate if they don't have to look somewhere specific.

 Sometimes I'll tell the older sibling to "whisper a secret that will make them giggle."
 I don't know what they say, but the older sibling can usually make the younger one laugh!
 This works with them facing the camera as well.

-I try to do something fun at the end that might rile them up too much if it’s in the middle.
+I try to do something fun at the end of the shoot that might have riled them up too much if we did it in the middle.
 I often have them run towards the camera, holding hands.
 Start them really far away to give yourself time to compose a few shots.
 Look at that beautiful light!

 I also give opportunities to do fun and spontaneous things, like throwing leaves in the air.
-Your client will be happier if you show them they can still have fun!
+Your little client (or your own child!) will be happier if you show them they can still have fun!

 Other posts you might be interested in: